shubhe25p/lammps/README.md

 ## 3.3 Figure of Merit

-The figure of merit (FOM) in this case is the throughput of LAMMPS application, which is defined as follows.
+The figure of merit (FOM) in this case is the throughput of LAMMPS application that can be computed from the walltime of the job.
+LAMMPS walltime can be found in its output, you can just grep "Loop time:" which gives the time taken to simulate a loop in seconds.
+It is also printed by `validate.py`.
+Throughput can be computed as follows:

 - The application throughput for each node type is ( c * Total_Nodes) / ( Nodes_Used * Walltime).
 - Summing over node types give the total throughput of the application.
 In this case we just have one node type.

 <!-- This FOM can be optimized by minimizing the resources (e.g. node-hours) used by each application / node-type pair. -->
 A sample FOM calculation is illustrated in the following table.
-This example uses timing measurements for the large problem (c=1.0) on NERSC's Perlmutter system.
+This example uses timing measurements for the large problem (c=1.0) on NERSC's Perlmutter system (GPU nodes).
 Responses should provide timing and FOM esimates for the extra large problem size (17.2B atoms) (c=8.0) on the proposed system.

 | Application | Node<br>Type | Total<br>Nodes | Nodes Used <br> per Job | Walltime<br>(sec) |  Application<br>Throughput<br>(jobs/hour) | Workflow<br>Throughput<br>(&lt;flows/hour&gt;) |